sidgow09/WATTer-Works-Science-Fair/README.md

-# WATTer works 🌊⚡
+# WATTer works - An award-winning Science Fair Project

-An award-winning green energy project designed to harvest clean electricity from wastewater infrastructure.
+A green energy project designed to harvest clean electricity from wastewater infrastructure.

 ---